yobulkdev/yobulkdev/pages/api/upload/Readme.md

-# Inserting 1 millions of records into MongoDB in 10 seconds.
+# Inserting 1 million records into MongoDB in 10 seconds.

 Inserting large records from a spreadsheet (CSV file) to a database is a very common and hard engineering problem.